ocelhay/como/README.md

 - ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+## Online App

+The App can be used from https://comomodel.net.

-## Installation
+## Offline App

-The [App is online](https://comomodel.net) but can also be run locally.
+The App can also be run locally.
 Follow the instructions below to install, update or launch the offline App.

-### Install Offline App
+### Installation

 - [Download and install R](https://cran.r-project.org) (any version above 3.6.1)
 - Install a C/C++ compiler